Dead Pixel Test

 Tip: Use fullscreen in a dim room and inspect corners and edges for uniformity.

-Dead pixels stay black, stuck pixels stay lit (often red/green/blue).
+Dead pixels stay black, while stuck pixels stay lit, often red, green, or blue.
 Switching solid colors makes them easier to spot.

 • Solid color set (white/black/RGB and more) • Fullscreen toggle + UI hide mode • Keyboard shortcuts for fast cycling • Shows HEX value for the current color